Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 ### Probing

-`--probeTribe` searches all Moomoo.io servers for any tribes with the given name and returns the IPs so you can use them with --link.
+`--probeTribe` searches all Moomoo.io servers for any tribes with the given name and returns the IPs so you can use them with `--link`.

-`--probeName` does almost the same thing as --probeTribe, but searches the leaderboards for a player with the given name.
+`--probeName` does almost the same thing as `--probeTribe`, but searches the leaderboards for a player with the given name.

 You can probe (search) for a name on the leaderboard or a tribe on all the public Moomoo.io servers.
 This is useful if you want to use the other part of this script to put bots on someone's livestream.